 - unclog the gland, providing a drainage route for the pus and debris especially in internal styes

 The American Academy of Ophthalmology recommends using a compress for 10 to 15 minutes, three to four times a day when you have a stye.
 Using a compress once a day can prevent a new or recurring stye, if you’re prone to getting them.

 Massaging the stye during or after the warm compress helps break up the material in the stye so it can drain better.
 Use your clean fingertips, moving in a circular pattern.

-If your stye persists despite warm compresses and topical antibiotics, your doctor may perform incision and drainage.
-This procedure is done in the doctor’s office.
+If your stye persists despite warm compresses and antibiotics, a doctor may perform incision and drainage.
+This procedure is done in a doctor’s office.

 After numbing your eyelid, the doctor makes a small incision and drains the pus and debris.
 The material that’s removed is usually looked at under a microscope to verify it’s not a very rare but treatable cancer called a sebaceous carcinoma.

 Sometimes a stye doesn’t completely heal and your body walls it off to contain the inflammation.
 This can form a rubbery, painless lump on your eyelid, which is also known as a chalazion.
 In most cases, this should resolve on its own without treatment.

 How do I know if a stye is draining?